abassawo/calendar/README.md

 Don't hesitate to shout out to @alex or the TAs on Slack if you don't understand the project, or get stuck.

+### Extra credit

+If you would like to extend this farther, consider adding one or more of these items to your calendar:

+- season (based on solstice / equinox dates)
+- regular season and playoffs for your favorite sport
+- phase of the moon (Google it!)